waelouf/Nanuq/README.md

 ## Disclaimer

 Nanuq is currently intended for use in local development and DEV environments only.
-While we strive to provide a reliable tool for managing Kafka, Redis, and RabbitMQ, this application is not yet ready for production environments.
+While we strive to provide a reliable tool for managing Kafka and Redis, this application is not yet ready for production environments.
 Users should exercise caution and thoroughly test Nanuq in non-production settings before considering any production use.
 We are continuously working on improvements and welcome contributions from the community to help make Nanuq production-ready in the future.

 ---

-## To-do
-- ✅ Store connection in Sqlite database
-- All-in-one docker compose
-- k8s deploy
-- Connect to the following
-  - Kafka
-    - Real time
-  - RabbitMQ
-    - Topic
-    - Exchange
-    - How many item in each topic
-  - Redis
-    - Databases
-    - Sizes
-    - Invalidate?
-- Built-in
-  - Logs
-  - ELK stack
-  - OpenTelemetry
-- ✅ Aspire